 Previous versions of Uniswap required users to provide liquidity across theoretically infinite prices of a crypto pair.
 For instance, the majority of trades for a stablecoin happen in a tight range between $0.99 and $1.01, meaning liquidity providers would “waste” their capital by providing liquidity outside of this range.

 Therefore, Uniswap v3 introduced the concept of concentrated liquidity.
 This allows users to define a range of prices (e.g. $0.99 to $1.01 in the above example) to which they provide liquidity.
-They collect more fees when swaps happen within that range—which is most of the time—and increase their capital efficiency, or relative yield generated by their investment.
+They collect more fees when swaps happen within that range—which is most of the time—and increase their capital efficiency, or relative rewards generated by their holdings.

 Other features: oracles and NFT trading